Research Conference on Communications, Information and Internet Policy (TPRC 53)

 Our founding director, Professor Aurelien Portuese, is the Vice Chair of the Program Committee 2024-2025.

-Professor Aurelien Portuese will moderate one panel titled “Competition Policy: What’s Next After the Neo-Brandeisian Movement?”
+Professor Aurelien Portuese will participate in a panel titled “Competition Policy: What’s Next After the Neo-Brandeisian Movement?”

 The Trump Administration is widely expected to pivot away from the Biden Administration’s neo-Brandeisian approach to antitrust policy and enforcement.
 This panel will explore what comes next.
 Antitrust policy and enforcement in the first Trump Administration focused on deregulation, but notably featured populist skepticism toward some industries, particularly in media and technology.
 Panelists will discuss perspectives of the current Trump Administration and offer insight into how the Administration will approach antitrust in general, as well as whether media and technology sectors are likely to benefit from a deregulatory approach or find themselves in the antitrust authorities’ crosshairs.